iam-shreya-singh/Audio-Room-App/README.md

 # Audio-Room-App
 **Intro:**
-A full stack project (Vite, ReactJS, NodeJs, Stream -backend handling ) To build the Frontend of App we are using Vite.
+A full stack project (Vite - to build frontend , ReactJS, NodeJs, Stream -backend handling ) To build the Frontend of App we are using Vite.